 Types of quantum field thories

 The Kaluza-Klein reduction of 11-dimensional supergravity on G2 manifolds (notably Freund-Rubin compactifications and variants) yields an effective 4-dimensional supergravity.
-This construction is the lift to M-theory of the KK-compactification of string theory on Calabi-Yau manifolds (see at string phenomenology), and of F-theory on CY4-manifolds.
+This construction is the lift to M-theory of the KK-compactification of heterotic string theory on Calabi-Yau manifolds (see at string phenomenology), and of F-theory on CY4-manifolds.